Diveturtle93/Diveturtle93/README.md

 - 🔭 I’m currently working on the hardware and software for an electric car.
 This includes a new controller for pedal evaluation and other peripherals.
 A BMS also needs to be installed.

+- For Data logging a raspberry pi is used, to read out the CAN bus, analyse the data and save the measurements.

 - 🌱 I’m currently learning how an STM32 is built internally and how its structure is laid out.

 ##